GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 You should always try and create documentation for what you're creating.
 Especially, if you expect others to use it.
 For your own sanity it is best to create some kind of documentation.
 If you don't at some point in the future, you will revisit your code and wish you had.

 How verbose and complex or brief and simple you make this documentation is up to you.
 Whatever format you decide to use for your documentation is up to you as well.
 It should be in a format that is easily accessible and modifiable by other developers.

+Many programming languages have inline documentation options available.
+These options allow you to write your documentation as comments in the code that are later generated into documentation.
+If this option is available it can save significant time by keeping your documentation and code together.
+This can also help future maintainers or collaborators of the codebase by having the documentation available in the code itself.

 <h2 id="Naming_Conventions">Naming Conventions</h2>